Vietnam.vn - Nền tảng quảng bá Việt Nam

 Orange tree falls, fruit falls and turns yellow at the base.
 Photo: Thanh Tung (Van Don District Cultural and Information Center)

 Saying goodbye to Ban Sen, we boarded the boat to return to Cai Rong wharf.
 The wooden boat ride from Ban Sen to Cai Rong took more than an hour drifting on Bai Tu Long Bay.
-As if to help us forget that waiting time, the funny boat owner made a special pot of tea to treat the passengers.
-The pink tea was just poured into the cup, I recognized the faint aroma wafting throughout the cabin.
+As if to help us forget the waiting time, the funny boat owner made a special pot of tea to treat the passengers.
+As soon as he poured the pink tea into the cup, I noticed the faint aroma wafting throughout the cabin.

-The boat owner offered us a cup to enjoy and said, drink this tea with lotus oranges, a specialty here.
+The boat owner offered us a cup to enjoy and said, drink this tea with the lotus oranges, a specialty here.
 This year, there is only Van tea left to drink because all the oranges have fallen.
-(Ban Sen, together with Quan Lan, Minh Chau, Ngoc Vung, are collectively called Van Hai village, and the people call it Lang Van, perhaps Van tea is named after the village).
+(Ban Sen, together with Quan Lan, Minh Chau, Ngoc Vung, is called Van Hai commune, and the people call it Lang Van, perhaps Van tea is named after the village).

 The ship owner paused, letting his words hang in the pale autumn afternoon.
-His eyes stared at the rocky mountains that were gradually fading into the distance.
+His eyes stared pensively at the rocky mountains gradually fading into the distance.
 There, there used to be lotus orange trees laden with fruit.
 I knew he was imagining the future orange crops.

 Source